-Opus Dei kidnapped 300,000 babies in Spain between 1950 and the end of the 1980s without any prosecution (https://link.gutmenschen.org/elpais1).
+Opus Dei kidnapped between 30,000 and 300,000 babies in Spain between 1950 and the end of the 1980s without any prosecution (https://link.gutmenschen.org/elpais1).
 You can find more links in our forum covering Opus Dei.

 We demand a compensation of 1,000,000 € per kidnapped baby.

-We currently investigate how many German bishops are in favor of the child-trafficking Opus Dei organization (https://link.gutmenschen.org/bishops).
+We currently investigate how many German bishops are in favour of the child-trafficking Opus Dei organisation (https://link.gutmenschen.org/bishops).

-We see that the majority of German bishops is neither for any compensation nor for closing of the child-trafficking organization Opus Dei.
+We see that all of German bishops are neither for any compensation nor for closing of the child-trafficking organisation Opus Dei.

 (Ex-Opus Dei member John J. Roche, link)

 1) We call one of the most radical Catholic sects – Opus Dei – a “criminal organisation” involved in all forms of abuse – physical, psychological, and sexual abuse.
 We are willing to fight this statement in court.

 In our opinion, Opus Dei is not a religion – it is a business run by brainwashing techniques.